ucopacme/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/README.md

       "cognitoId": "us-west-2:e3326ef3-911e-4911-a586-ddaf846b8f38",
 ```

-* Data steward grants the correct set of policies/permissions to web
+* Data steward determine the correct set of policies/permissions to web
-  identity roles, eg.
+  identity roles by creating explicit grants to resources.

 ### Cognito User Pool groups.

 IAM Web identity roles are used in the authentication stack to create one and
 only one Cognito User Pool group per web identity role, eg: